 - Mortgage services – providing a choice of multiple banks for providing mortgage services to our customers

-In addition to these, we are also reengineering a lot of our internal processes to make the entire experience more efficient and highly secured.
+In addition to these, we are also reengineering a lot of our internal processes to make the entire experience more efficient and highly secure.

-Our Digital DNA since inception always helped us in being agile and open to adopting changes in the business requirement and technology.
+Our Digital DNA since inception always helped us in being agile and open to adopting changes in business requirements and technology.